qheilmann/CommandAPI-docs/docs/en/create-commands/registration.md

 - In this example, we add an alias, "broadcast", to the command.
 This allows the sender to use either `/broadcastmsg <message>` or `/broadcast <message>`.

-- By using `withPermission`, we require the sender to be an OP to run the command.
+- By using `withPermission`, we require the sender to be an OP in order to run the command.

 - We control what the command does using `executes` (this is described in more detail in [the section on command executors](./executors/command-executors)).

 - Finally, we register the command to the CommandAPI using `register`.

 That's it!
 This simple snippet of code fully registers the command to the server.
-You don't need to supply a plugin instance, you don't have to create a custom class, and you don't have to mess with the `plugin.yml` file.
+You don't need to supply a plugin instance, you don't have to create a custom class and you don't have to mess with the `plugin.yml` file.

 Throughout this documentation, we will use the various different methods for command registration to give you an idea of when and where certain methods are more suitable than others.